easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 {: .label .fs-1 }

 An array of all the [modifiers]({% link docs/reference/objects/product/modifier.md %}) associated with this product through its variants.
+If the product is a recurring experience this returns the modifiers from the next upcoming occurrence, or the first date if all dates are in the past.

 <!--